SathyasriS27/Attendance-Management-with-Face-Recognition/README.md

 5. Pyre base

 The order of the codes and their headings:
+1. Camera Check
-1. Face Detection
+2. Face Detection
-2. Data Gatherinng
+3. Data Gatherinng
-3. Face Training
+4. Face Training
-4. Face Recognition for a single person using a single camera
+5. Face Recognition for a single person using a single camera - Recognition.py
-5. Face Recognition for multiple people using a single camera
+6. Face Recognition for multiple people using a single camera - multipleRecognition.py
-6. Attendance Management Program
+7. Attendance Management Program - PresentorAbsent.py
-7. Face Recognition using two or more cameras
-8. Attendance Mangement Program for Multiple Cameras
+8. Attendance Mangement Program for Multiple Cameras - PresentorAbsentformultiple.py
+9. Face Recognition using Multiple cameras - Multiplecameras.py